To grab attention and drive results, the main metric you should focus on is ENGAGEMENT instead of REACH.

-- The Explainer Ad (that explain why the product or service is valuable to the viewer)
+- The Explainer Ad (that explains why the product or service is valuable to the viewer)

-- The Straight-Offer Ad (for products/services that don’t need explained)
+- The Straight-Offer Ad (for products/services that don’t need to be explained)

 Now, choose the type of ad format you would like to use based on your objective.
 Below are the most popular formats:

-With our memory being worse than a goldfish, the ability to have short, high frequency videos, allow your brand’s messaging to be recalled.
-Bumper ads are also used to help tease, amplify or echo the main narrative of longer-form ads.
+With our memory being worse than a goldfish, the ability to have short, high-frequency videos allows your brand’s messaging to be recalled.
+Bumper ads also help tease, amplify or echo the main narrative of longer-form ads.

 Best for: Reach and Awareness

-These ads are non-skippable, mid-length videos, about 15 to 20 seconds in length depending on country and market category.
-The longer length allows your brand’s key message to better resonate.
+These ads are non-skippable, mid-length videos, about 15 to 20 seconds long, depending on country and market category.
+The longer length allows your brand’s key message to resonate better.

 Best for: Consideration